 Follow John at:

-Connect with Sean on:
+Connect with Sara on:

 A journalist, researcher, lecturer and filmmaker, Jenna Cavelle brings over fifteen years of experience in multi-media communication with an emphasis on environmental issues within marginalized communities to the USC Media Institute for Social Change.
 Her work has been published both domestically and internationally in prominent academic journals, magazines, newspapers, and she has lectured and presented her research at UC Berkeley, Stanford University, the California Environmental Protection Agency, and at various government institutions in Indonesia.
 Cavelle graduated Summa Cum Laude with a BS in Environmental Science, Policy & Management from the University of California, Berkeley.
 She is currently an MFAc in Film & Television Production at USC's School of Cinematic Arts, an Annenberg Graduate Fellow, Stronach Baccalaureate Prize Recipient, and served as a U.S. Department of State Critical Language Scholar at Malang State University in East Java, Indonesia.
 She speaks fluent Indonesian.